sujithrabkn/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EX-03 Correlation and regression for data analysis

+## DATE : 22.09.2023
 # Aim :

 To analyse given data using coeffificient of correlation and regression line